princelab/mspire-mass/README.md

 ### MONO\_STRING and AVG\_STRING

-A simple hash may be accessed directly from the various kinds of masses:
+A simple hash may be accessed directly from the various modules:

 ```ruby
 require 'mspire/mass'